James M. Cain: Newspaperman: the Roaring Twenties

-In 1923, Cain and his wife Mary moved to Annapolis, Maryland where he began teaching courses in journalism and English at St. John's College.
+In 1923, Cain and his wife Mary moved to Annapolis, Maryland, where he began teaching courses in journalism and English at St. John's College.

 The American Mercury: 1924–1935

 H. L. Mencken enlisted Cain to contribute to his new literary journal The American Mercury launched in January 1924 with George Jean Nathan and Alfred A. Knopf Sr. Cain's association with this monthly journal would mark "the beginning of his reputation as a major magazine writer."
-As his professional and personal alliance with Mencken deepened, Cain quit his teaching job at St. Joseph and committed himself solely to writing after moving to New York City.
+As his professional and personal alliance with Mencken deepened, Cain quit his teaching job at St. John's and committed himself solely to writing after moving to New York City.
 Cain's subject matter was characterized by scurrilous and humorous attacks on "American types and institutions...the pastor, county officials, town commissioners, and the whole concept of do-gooding service..."
 His 1925 Mercury dialogue "The Hero" exemplifies this style of satirical writing.

 Cain entered a sanitorium for treatment of tuberculosis and was successfully treated and released by September 1924.

 Under Mencken's auspices, Cain was hired as the human-interest story editorial writer for the New York World by Walter Lippmann.
-Cain's highly literate, grammatically adroit and entertaining pieces earned him a three-year contract at $125 a week at the World.
-Though exhorted to create "lighthearted pieces", Cain emerged as "one of the most prolific and respected editorial hands that ever worked for the World."
-Cain's last piece for the Mercury, entitled "Close Harmony," appeared in October, 1935.
+Cain's highly literate, grammatically adroit, and entertaining pieces earned him a three-year contract at $125 a week at the World.
+Though exhorted to create "lighthearted pieces," Cain emerged as "one of the most prolific and respected editorial hands that ever worked for the World."
+Cain's last piece for the Mercury, titled "Close Harmony," appeared in October 1935.

-Cain's preoccupation with writing a novel was stimulated by his immersion in the social and professional associations of the mid-1920s, a period which saw the publication of major literary works by F. Scott Fitzgerald, Theodore Drieser, Willa Cather, Ernest Hemingway, Sinclair Lewis, Virginia Wolff, Ellen Glasgow, and Thomas Mann.
+Cain's preoccupation with writing a novel was stimulated by his immersion in the social and professional associations of the mid-1920s, a period which saw the publication of major literary works by F. Scott Fitzgerald, Theodore Dreiser, Willa Cather, Ernest Hemingway, Sinclair Lewis, Virginia Wolff, Ellen Glasgow, and Thomas Mann.
 Publisher and playwrights Philip Goodman and Vincent Laurence encouraged Cain to write a play about the evangelical Christian fundamentalism he had encountered during his reporting in West Virginia: Crashing the Gates opened in New England at Stamford and Worcester in February 1926 but closed after two weeks, receiving mixed reviews.

-On 2 July, 1927, Cain married Elina Tyszecki, a Finnish-American divorcee and mother of two children, after having had a lengthy affair.
+On 2 July 1927, Cain married Elina Tyszecki, a Finnish-American divorcee and mother of two children, after having had a lengthy affair.
 They would divorce in 1942.